-Illustoria is a quarterly print magazine for creative kids & their grownups launching in Summer 2016.
+Illustoria is a quarterly print magazine for creative kids & their grownups that launched in Summer 2016.
 We celebrate visual storytelling, makers and DIY culture through stories, art, comics, interviews, crafts and activities.
 Our publication is geared toward readers ages 6–12 and the young at heart.
 Read about The Illustoria Story here.

 Joanne Meiyi Chan is the founder and editor-in-chief of Illustoria.
 She formerly worked as a children's book editor at Lucasfilm/Disney Publishing Worldwide and Tricycle Press/Random House Books for Young Readers.
 Before that she hand-sold kids' books at Bank Street Bookstore in NYC.
 She is the mom of two rad-crazy-incredible kids who seem to come straight out of a fantastical wonderland.
 Contact her here.

 Mark Rogero is the co-founder of Illustoria.
 He brings his expertise in making beautiful things and making things beautiful to every aspect of this publication.
 Oh, and he's also the founder and principal of Concreteworks, a design and fabrication studio based in Oakland.

 Elizabeth Haidle is the creative director of Illustoria.
 Past experience with illustration & design ranges from book publishing to concept work for animation.
 She enjoys designing color palettes on her breakfast plate in the mornings, where she brainstorms ideas with her son about their collaborative comic strip: 'Kung-Phooey'.
 Visit her at ehaidle.com.